1. About Music Tutors and Definitions

 6.8The Tutor agrees to be responsible for the amounts shown on the Prepared Invoice and should raise any dispute or challenge to the amounts shown in writing to Music Tutors.

 6.9Music Tutors agree to respond to any challenge in no more than 5 working days and settle any adjustments, in favour of the Tutor via an extraordinary payment within a further 5 working days.
 Any adjustments in favour of Music Tutors will either be taken from the subsequent Prepared Invoice or requested as an extraordinary payment from the Tutor.
 The decision is taken at Music Tutors discretion.

-7.1 A Season Plan consists of a minimum of 12 lessons.
-When the Tutor creates 12+ lessons and sends them to the Student, the Student will have the option to choose Season Plan to confirm and pay for them.
+7.1 A Fixed Term Plan consists of a minimum of 12 lessons.
+When the Tutor creates 12+ lessons and sends them to the Student, the Student will have the option to choose Fixed Term Plan to confirm and pay for them.

-7.2 Season Plans are fixed.
+7.2 Fixed Term Plans are fixed.
 Once the lessons are created, they cannot be edited, altered or cancelled by the Student, unless at the Tutors discretion.